ndreey/BINP29_Malaria/README.md

-# BINP29 Case Study: The origin of human malaria [EDIT]
+# BINP29 Case Study: The origin of human malaria
 Herein, we go back a few years when the origin of _Plasmodium falciparum_ was still not clear.
 Answers to questions and our workflow/scripts will be added to this `README`.

 ## Programs used for this analysis